What is Essex ActivAte?

 My child receives free school meals because they are in reception / year 1 / year 2, does this make them eligible?

-We are afraid these free spaces are only for children who receive benefits based free school meals, or those from low income working families.
-Therefore children who receive free school meals due to their year group are not eligible, unless you are a low income working family.
+We are afraid these free spaces are only for children who receive benefits based free school meals rather than the universal free school meals in reception, year 1 and year 2.
+Therefore children who receive free school meals due to their year group are not eligible, unless you have a referral from a Professional Referral Service.

 If my child is not eligible for a government funded space, does that mean they can’t attend an Essex ActivAte club?